& Other Really Very Important Stuff

 - In the case of extreme weather conditions or Act of God, the Race Director has the discretion to cancel the event.

-- In the event of Level 2 COVID restrictions, the race will go ahead in waves that comply with the 100 people maximum in one gathering.
+- In the event of Level 2 COVID restrictions, the race organisers will decide if the event will go ahead.

 - In the event of Level 3 or 4 COVID restrictions, the race will be cancelled and a full refund minus 5% will be available.